OliverOakley/project_two/README.md

 * Service 1 - Front-end of the application; communicates with the other three services.
 * Service 2 - Create a random string of letters, with at least 2 different implementations.
 * Service 3 - Create a random set of numbers, with at least 2 different implementations.
 * Service 4 - Create an account based on objects from services 2 and 3.
-Determine if the user has 'won', with two different implementations.Store account and prize winnings in a MySQL Database.
+Determine if the user has 'won', with two different implementations.
+Store account and prize winnings in a MySQL Database.
 ### Features:
 As well as adhering to the above architecture, the application must be capable of being:
 1. Fully integrated using the Feature-Branch model into a Version Control System.